kiyubits/study-tracker/README.md

 # Requirements
 - python 3+
-- One of the following clipboards:
+- One of the following clipboards in order to use the session copy feature:
     - Wayland
         - wl-clipboard
     - X11